phalcon/invo/README.md

 $ cat schemas/invo.sql | mysql -u root invo
 ```

+Also you can override application config by creating `app/config/config.ini.dev` (already gitignored).

 ## License

 Invo is open-sourced software licensed under the [New BSD License][7]. © Phalcon Framework Team and contributors